 Dr. Crowley will dispense your aligners in pairs—one for the teeth along your top arch and one for the bottom arch.
 All you have to do is wear each pair of clear braces for at least 22 hours a day for two weeks.
 Then, throw them away and move on to the next pair.
 Worn consistently, you can expect to complete your orthodontic care with Invisalign in 12 to 24 months.

 For patients who are interested in wearing braces but don’t want others to know, Invisalign in Piedmont can be the ideal solution.
 These clear braces are made from BPA-free plastic that is all but invisible to friends, family and co-workers.

 Aside from this aesthetic advantage, Invisalign offers benefits that are not possible with traditional braces.
 For example, Invisalign aligners are removable so you can eat whatever you like and brush and floss your teeth more thoroughly.
 People wearing metal braces usually must eliminate hard and sticky foods in order to prevent broken brackets or wires.
 And without anything attached to your teeth, you’ll be able to maintain a cleaner and healthier mouth.

-Thinking about getting Invisalign, or have some questions about straightening your smile?
+Thinking about getting Invisalign in Piedmont, or have some questions about straightening your smile?
 Here are some of the most common things patients ask about clear aligners.
 If there’s anything else you want to know, feel free to contact Bluff Creek Dental and schedule a consultation with Dr. Crowley; he’ll find the treatment plan that’s right for your unique smile.

 What’s the Best Age for Invisalign?